On the strength of recursive McCormick relaxations for binary polynomial optimization: Binary polynomial optimization

 In this paper, we are interested in the quality of linear programming (LP) relaxations for Problem~\eqref{ML}.
 To convexify Problem~\eqref{ML}, it is common practice to first linearize the objective function and all constraints by introducing a new variable $y_I$ for every multilinear term $\prod_{i\in I} {x_i}$ and obtain an equivalent optimization problem in a lifted space:

 where $\I_j$, $j \in \{0,1,\ldots,m\}$ consists of all elements in $\bar \I_j$ of cardinality at least two.
-Subsequently, a convex relaxation of the feasible region of Problem~\eqref{EML} is constructed and the resulting problem is solved to obtain an upper bound on the optimal value of Problem~\eqref{ML}.
+Moreover, with a slight abuse of notation we set $x_{\{i\}}: =x_{i}$ Subsequently, a convex relaxation of the feasible region of Problem~\eqref{EML} is constructed and the resulting problem is solved to obtain an upper bound on the optimal value of Problem~\eqref{ML}.
 The Reformulation Linearization technique (RLT)~\cite{st92} and the sum-of-squares hierarchy~\cite{parrilo03} are two general schemes for constructing LP and semi-definite programming (SDP) relaxations for polynomial optimization problems, respectively.
 While these methods often lead to strong bounds, they are too expensive to solve.
 In the following, we focus on a number of convexification techniques that generate cheap LP relaxations for Problem~\eqref{EML} by building polyhedral relaxations for the set

 Throughout this paper, we refer to set $\S$ defined by~\eqref{set} as the~\emph{multilinear set} and we refer to its convex hull as the~\emph{multilinear polytope}.
 Without loss of generality, we assume that each $x_i$, $i \in \{1,\ldots, n\}$ appears in at least one multilinear term.
 Moreover, we refer to $r = \max\{|I| : I \in \tilde \I\}$ as the \emph{rank} of the multilinear set.
 Notice that the rank of a multilinear set equals to the degree of the corresponding binary polynomial optimization problem.